uvaai/pdp/complexity/pair-index/10 indexing pairs.md

 ### Example

-Lets take a look at an example.
+Lets take a look at a specific example.
 Below are 6 lines from *On the Origin of Species*, with the original line number added at the start of each line.
 We'll look specifically at the pair of words *"varieties"* and *"species"* for this small bit of sample text.